Reverse Engineering of Generative Models: Inferring Model Hyperparameters from Generated Images: Proposed approach

-In this work, we do not aim to recover the network parameters.
+\minisection{Network architecture} In this work, we do not aim to recover the network parameters.
 The reason is that a typical deep network has millions of network parameters, which reside in a very high dimensional space and is thus hard to predict.
-Instead, we propose to infer the hyperparameters that define the network architecture, which is much fewer than the network parameters.
-Motivated by literatures in neural architecture search~\cite{68,69,70}, we form a set of $15$ network architecture parameters that cover various aspects of GMs.
+Instead, we propose to infer the hyperparameters that define the network architecture, which \VA{are} much fewer than the network parameters.
+Motivated by prior works in neural architecture search~\cite{68,69,70}, we form a set of $15$ network architecture parameters covering various aspects of architectures.
 As shown in Tab.~\ref{tab:net}, these parameters fall into different data types and have different ranges.
 We further split the network architecture parameters ${\bf{y}}^n$ into two parts: ${\bf{y}}^{n_c}\in\mathbb{R}^{9}$ for continuous data type and ${\bf{y}}^{n_d}\in\mathbb{R}^{6}$ for discrete data type.

+\minisection{Loss function} In addition to the network architectures, the learned network parameters of trained GM can also impact the fingerprints left on the generated images.
+These network parameters are determined mainly by the training data and the loss functions used to train these models.
+We, therefore, explore the possibility of also predicting the training loss functions from the estimated fingerprints.
+The $116$ GMs were trained with $10$ types of loss functions as shown in Tab. \ref{tab:loss_type}.
+For each model, we compose a ground-truth vector ${\bf{y}}^l\in\mathbb{R}^{10}$, where each element is a binary value indicating whether the corresponding loss is used or not in training this model.

+Our framework parses two types of hyperparameters: continuous and discrete.
+The former includes the continuous network architecture parameters.
+The latter includes discrete network architecture parameters and loss function parameters.
+For clarity, we group these parameters into continuous and discrete types in the remaining of this section to describe the model parsing objectives.
+We use ${\bf{y}}^{c}$ and ${\bf{y}}^{d}$ to denote continuous and discrete parameters respectively.